-The platform is underpinned by .NET core 5.0, the latest .NET framework from Microsoft which affords a truly cross-platform, open source, common language run-time environment. .Net core 5.0 affords long term supportability, an excellent security model and is optimised for containerised deployments providing true enterprise level robustness.
+The platform is underpinned by .NET core 6.0, the latest (and fastest) .NET framework from Microsoft which affords a truly cross-platform, open source, common language run-time environment. .Net core 6.0 affords long term supportability, an excellent security model and is optimised for containerised deployments providing true enterprise level robustness.

 Truly open to integration

 BLAM has an open REST API supported with enhanced documentation using Swagger and is additionally supported by a full SDK.
 The SDK allows software developers to build BLAM BLidgets to run in the BLAM workflow engine.
 This extends the BLAM ecosystem to drive more business value for operators by allowing anyone to write their own BLAM plug-ins.